Paleoparasitology: Evidence of parasitism

-Fossil organisms which are related to present-day parasites often possess the morphological features associated with a parasitic lifestyle, such as blood-feeding mouthparts.
+Fossil organisms that are related to present-day parasites often possess the morphological features associated with a parasitic lifestyle, such as blood-feeding mouthparts.
 So fossil ticks and hematophagous insects are generally assumed to be ectoparasites, even when their remains are found in the absence of a host.
 The ancient flea Saurophthirus found in Early Cretaceous deposits had a sucking proboscis and a stretching abdomen, which indicates the parasitic lifestyle of this insect.

-The presence of structures resembling leaf miner trails in leaf fossils provide indirect evidence of parasitism, even if remains of the parasite are not recovered.
+The presence of structures resembling leaf miner trails in leaf fossils provides indirect evidence of parasitism, even if remains of the parasite are not recovered.
 The dramatic tissue aberrations seen in present-day plant galls and gall-like structures in some invertebrates are direct physiological reactions to the presence of either metazoan parasites or microbial pathogens.
 Similar structures seen in fossil plant and invertebrate remains are often interpreted as evidence of paleoparasitism.

 Host-parasite interactions today are often exploited by other species, and similar examples have been found in the fossil record of plant galls and leaf mines.
 For example, there are species of wasps, called inquilines, which are unable to induce their own plant galls, so they simply take up residence in the galls that are made by other wasps.
-Another example is the predation of plant galls or leaf mines, to eat the trapped insect larva inside the gall or mine.
+Another example is the predation of plant galls, or leaf mines, to eat the trapped insect larva inside the gall or mine.

 Knowledge gained from ancient animal and plant parasites

 Studies of parasite remains and traces from the past have yielded a vast catalog of ancient host-parasite associations.
-Genetic sequence data obtained directly from ancient animal parasites, and inferences of past relationships based on genetic sequences of existing parasite groups are also being applied to paleoparasitological questions.
+Additionally, genetic sequence data obtained directly from ancient animal parasites, and inferences of past relationships based on genetic sequences of existing parasite groups are being applied to paleoparasitological questions.
 Data obtained by all of these methods are constantly improving our understanding of the origin and evolution of the parasites themselves and their vectors, and of the host-parasite and vector-parasite associations.